 Always make sure that you can place your baby on your breast correctly, using as many positions as possible every day to prevent the buildup of milk.

 If you have to skip a feed or get out of your daily routine for whatever reason then make sure that your milk is expressed with a breast pump.
-This prevents them hardening and will release the pressure that will automatically begin to mount up.
+This prevents them from hardening and will release the pressure that will automatically begin to mount up.
 In fact, you should always use the pump if your breasts feel overly full, especially when you begin to wean your baby.

 Make sure that your clothing fits properly, especially your bra, because any extra tightness will have the same effect when your breasts are full.
 Properly fitting clothes are worth their weight in gold.